walkerlj0/Selenium_Course_Example_Code/tips/csharp/content/chapters/14-keyboard-keys.md

 ## Expected Behavior

-When you save this file and run it (e.g. `nunit3-console.exe .\KeyboardKeys.sln` from the command-line) here is what will happen:
+When you save this file and run it (e.g. `dotnet test` from the command-line) here is what will happen:

 + Open the browser
 + Visit the page